-In October 2013, Lambda Legal filed a federal lawsuit, McGee v.
+A federal legal case, Lambda Legal's McGee v.
 Cole, had been pending in the state seeking the freedom to marry for same-sex couples across the state of West Virginia.
 Read more about marriage litigation in West Virginia.

 Several times in the past four years, the West Virginia state legislature has proposed or voted on a constitutional amendment to exclude same-sex couples from marriage, but the amendment has never been approved or advanced very far.